playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 - `createEmbeddedView`
 - [Structural Directives](<https://angular.io/guide/structural-directives#asterisk>) (such as `*ngIf`)

-While a lot of these examples are going to be small/silly/contrived, they loosely come from patterns I've seen in very large Angular libraries.
+A lot of these examples are going to be small, silly, and contrived; however they loosely come from patterns I've seen in very large Angular libraries.
 One of the coolest aspects of templates is the ability to make APIs of consumable codebases which read more naturally and are more feature-filled when leveraged properly.

 This article was written with the idea that the reader is at least somewhat familiar with the introductory concepts of Angular.
 If you haven't yet done so, the fantastic [Angular getting started guide](https://angular.io/start) is a great place to start.

-By the end of this article, you'll not only have read some of Angular's source code (as of [commit 641a4ea](https://github.com/angular/angular/commit/641a4ea763e9eb2d41e5225a1c554802668a470b)), but should have a better understanding of how to implement many of these tools and how some of the APIs you use daily work under-the-hood.
+By the end of this article, you'll not only have read some of Angular's source code (as of 8.0.1 [[commit e1f6d15](https://github.com/angular/angular/commit/e1f6d1538784eb87f7497bef27e3c313184c2d30)]), but should have a better understanding of how to implement many of these tools and how some of the APIs you use daily work under-the-hood.

 It's going to be a long article, so please feel free to take breaks, grab a drink to enjoy while reading, pause to tinker with code, or anything in-between.
 Feedback is always welcomed and appreciated.